vinod8990/godot-addon-aetc/README.md

 # Android Export Template Generator

+> This addon is made for Linux distributions and tested only on LINUX.
+Adding support for Windows/Mac should not be a problem, it's just a matter of finding the replacements for some specific commands.
+Contributions are always welcome.

 This is an addon for Godot Engine which generates android export templates with one click of a button(obviously after setting up config directories).

 It is advised to follow the following structure for every projects so that you can manage all of them later easily.